All Blogs

 Implementing focused work principles transforms productivity in manufacturing environments.
 The challenge of connecting with production workers requires solutions beyond traditional communication methods.

-Yourco offers an SMS-based platform specifically for non-desk workers that requires no app downloads or technical training.
-Manufacturing employees use their existing phones and texting abilities to receive announcements, provide feedback through simple surveys, and maintain communication regardless of their location.
+Yourco offers an SMS-based platform specifically designed for non-desk workers that requires no app downloads or technical training.
+Manufacturing employees use their existing phones and texting abilities to receive announcements, provide feedback through simple surveys, and maintain communication regardless of their location or device type.

 Latest blogs